MacPeng/Dcash-Wallet/README.md

 - **MySocket** - High level abstraction on top of sockets, used by the framework to read requests and write responses

 ## Autograding
-We aren't providing test cases for this project, so an important part of the project is developing your own test cases.
-We'll try to give descriptive text that